LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/Appendix/sampleapp.md

 ### Step 3: Initialize the LPMessagingSDK

+Before you can show a conversation, you must initialize the Messaging SDK.
+To do that, add the following code to your app's Application class:

 In this step, you [add the code to ?? in your Xcode project; where does the developer put the code snippet?]

 1. **Sets up your account information.** You must provide your LiveEngage account number as a string in the 'accountID' constant and a unique JSON Web Token (JWT) in the 'jwt' constant.
 We have provided an example to use for the this quick start process.